brettwooldridge/HikariCP/README.md

 ``jdbc4ConnectionTest``<br/>
 This property is a boolean value that determines whether the JDBC4 Connection.isValid() method is used to check that a connection is still alive.
-This value is mutually exlusive with the ``connectionTestQuery`` property, and this method of testing connection validity should be preferred if supported by the JDBC driver.  *Default: true*
+This value is mutually exclusive with the ``connectionTestQuery`` property, and this method of testing connection validity should be preferred if supported by the JDBC driver.  *Default: true*